RYGhub/funkwhale/docs/installation/index.rst

    funkwhale_postgres_1        22.73 MiB
    funkwhale_redis_1           1.496 MiB

+Some users have reported running Funkwhale on Raspberry Pis with a memory consuption of less than 200MiB.

 Thus, Funkwhale should run fine on commodity hardware, small hosting boxes and Raspberry Pi.
 We lack real-world exemples of such deployments, so don't hesitate do give us your feedback (either positive or negative).

+Check out :doc:`optimization` for advices on how to tune your instance on small configurations.

 Software requirements
 ---------------------